1931 Menshevik Trial: Final day

-On the final day, the prisoners made confessions of their "crimes".
+On the final day, the prisoners confessed to the allegations.
 "In the last minutes before my death", one of them was quoted saying, "I will think with disgust of the evil I have wrought; evil for which not we, but foreign Menshevists and the Second International must share responsibility."

 Nikolai Krylenko, the Public Prosecutor, declared that Groman, Sher, Yakubovitch, Ginzburg, and Sukhanov were the principal leaders of the counter-revolutionary organization, and therefore, must suffer the death penalty.
 For the others he asked that they should be isolated "for long periods".

 Verdict

 At 9 March 1931, after deliberating for twenty-five hours, the court sentenced seven defendants to ten years' imprisonment.
 The seven other defendants were sentenced to different terms of imprisonment, ranging from five to eight years.
 Those who received the ten years' sentence were Groman, Sher, Sukhanov, Ginzburg, Jakobovich, Petunina, and Finn-Enotaevsky.

 Reactions

 Rafail Abramovich, a prominent Menshevik in exile in Berlin, helped to mobilise Western socialist and labour support for the persecuted economists.
 At a rally in Berlin, organised by the SPD, he denied there was an underground Menshevik organisation that existed in the Soviet Union.
 Leon Trotsky also commented on the trial, condemning both Stalin and the Mensheviks.
+However, Trotsky would later publicly regret these statements and his belief in the initial charges due to the previous obstruction from Groman to the proposed five-year plan and industrialisation.